- Jobber Blueprint /

 QuickBooks Online

-QuickBooks Online is the leading accounting app for small businesses that need a full set of accounting and bookkeeping tools.
-It helps you track income and expenses, generate financial reports, and manage accounts receivable and payable.
+As the leading accounting app for small businesses, QuickBooks Online provides a full set of accounting and bookkeeping tools.
+It helps you track income and expenses, generate financial reports, and manage accounts receivable and payable from one place.

 Although it offers some of the most advanced accounting tools available, QuickBooks Online is accessible for businesses with all levels of accounting experience.